biocodellc/geome-db/docs/genbankreadme.md

-Process for Submitting DIPNet data to Genbank
+Process for Submitting GeOMe data to Genbank

 Current Status
 #################################